 Hiking Palm Springs, California: the oasis and the desert

 We love to find places that everybody talks about but nobody knows the cool stuff you can do there.
 One such place is Palm Springs, California.
 I mean, everybody goes there for a nice weekend or a relaxing vacation, but besides golf, gay bars and swimming pools, what is there?
 The ACTUAL Palm Springs!!
-Agua Caliente Indian Canyons is the reason for the name, and hiking Palm Springs is awsome!
+Agua Caliente Indian Canyons is the reason for the name, and hiking in Palm Springs is awesome!